 We are at the crux of the problem which afflicts current versions of the faith.
-A false distinction and division is being created by the so-called “dispensationalist” school.
-The teachings of Jesus do not remain at the center of the scheme of salvation proposed by dispensationalists.
-John Walvoord says that the Sermon on the Mount: “treats not of salvation, but of the character and conduct of those who belong to Christ…That it is suitable to point an unbeliever to salvation in Christ is plainly not the intention of this message…The Sermon on the Mount, as a whole, is not church truth precisely…It is not intended to delineate justification by faith or the gospel of salvation.”
+A false distinction and division is being created by the so-called “Dispensationalist” school of thought.
+The teachings of Jesus do not remain at the center of the scheme of salvation proposed by Dispensationalists.
+John Walvoord says that the Sermon on the Mount “treats not of salvation, but of the character and conduct of those who belong to Christ…That it is suitable to point an unbeliever to salvation in Christ is plainly not the intention of this message…The Sermon on the Mount, as a whole, is not church truth precisely…It is not intended to delineate justification by faith or the gospel of salvation.”
 Rather ambiguously he adds that it should not be relegated to “unimportant truth” (Matthew: Thy Kingdom Come, Moody Press, 1984, pp. 44, 45).

 The parable of the sower in Matthew 13, Mark 4 and Luke 8 in fact gives us exactly the information we need to define the Gospel and how it must be accepted.
 Jesus made it very clear that acceptance of his own preaching of the Kingdom of God is the first step in salvation: “When anyone hears the Gospel of the Kingdom and does not understand it, the Devil comes and snatches away what was sown in his heart so that he cannot believe it and be saved” (Matt.
 13:19 and Luke 8:12).

-The Land/Kingdom Promise, which is the heart of Jesus’ Gospel, has been lost.
+The Land/Kingdom promise, which is the heart of Jesus’ Gospel, has been lost.
 The 77% of our Bible which is the Old Testament has been detached from the New Testament.
 We have forgotten that God preached the Gospel to Abraham (Gal.
 3:8) and that the New Testament Gospel preaching by Jesus is based on the covenant made with Abraham.
-God promised the land to Abraham and the seed (Gal.
+God promised the land to Abraham and his spiritual descendants (Gal.
 3:29).
-Jesus promised the land to Christians (Matt.
+In the same way Jesus promised the land to Christians (Matt.
 5:5; Rev. 5:10).

 The “murder of the [Old Testament biblical] text” by critical scholarship (The Gospel and the Land, p.
 48) has been equally responsible for the suppression of the covenant-hope of “life in the land.”
 Fragmenting the Hebrew Bible in the interests of a theory of composition, scholarship lost sight of what James Dunn has called the Pauline presupposition about the authority of Scripture, “that a single mind and purpose [God’s] inspired the several writings [the Bible]” (Commentary on Romans, Word Books, 1988, p.
 202).

-After nearly two thousand years of uncomprehending Gentile opposition, the promise to Abraham of progeny, blessing, greatness, and land must be reinstated in the churches’ teaching as the coherent and unifying theme of biblical faith in God and Christ and the essential core of the Christian Gospel about the Kingdom of God.
+After nearly two thousand years of uncomprehending Gentile opposition, the promise to Abraham of progeny, property, and prosperity must be reinstated in the Church’s teaching as the coherent and unifying theme of biblical faith in God and Christ and the essential core of the Christian Gospel about the Kingdom of God.
 There could be no greater rallying point for fragmented Christendom.
-No other theme than that which ties together all of divine revelation can provide the churches with the unified Message they so desperately need.
+No other theme than that which ties together all of divine revelation can provide the churches with the unified message they so desperately need.